-- 1 Expand Digital Panel Properties in Advanced View. - 2 Click AvivoTM Color. - 3 Click and drag the Saturation control slider to the desired position.
+- 1 From the Tree View pane, expand Digital Panel Properties. - 2 Click AvivoTM Color. - 3 Click and drag the Saturation control slider to the desired position.

 Set Color Temperature

 Color temperature is a measure that compares a color to the light radiated from an equivalent incandescent black body at a given temperature in degrees Kelvin.